faamigo/porfolio-profit-calculator/README.md

 ## Overview

-This project is a simple portfolio profit calculator system designed to calculate the profit and annualized return of a portfolio between two specified dates.
+This project is a simple portfolio profit calculator system, designed to calculate the profit and annualized return of a portfolio between two specified dates.
 The system is built using Python and includes classes for `Stock`, `Position`, and `Portfolio`.
 The `Portfolio` class manages a collection of positions (stocks with quantities) and provides methods to calculate the total value, profit, and annualized return of the portfolio.

 ## Features